Docs

 Selection

-This component allows selecting multiple values, each of which is displayed as a chip inside the component.
-When there isn’t enough space in the component to display chips for all selected values, then some values are collapsed into an overflow chip.
+The component allows selecting multiple values, each of which is displayed as a chip inside the component.
+If there isn’t enough space in the component to display chips for all selected values, then some values are collapsed into an overflow chip.
+The example below shows a Multi-Select Combo Box with multiple preselected values, some of which are collapsed into the overflow chip:

 return (